-- Dispose of all unused household hazardous wastes at the Board of Health's Household Hazardous Waste Day.
-Call 508-634-2656 for more information. - Minimize the use of fertilizers, pesticides, or herbicides.
+- Dispose of all unused household hazardous wastes at the Board of Health's Household Hazardous Waste Day. - A hazardous waste collection day will be scheduled in the later summer of 2020, date TBD.
+Please visit mendonma.gov/board-of-health or call 508-634-2656 for more information. - Minimize the use of fertilizers, pesticides, or herbicides.
 Sweep up any spills instead of washing them into the street or storm drain.
 Do not apply them before a heavy rain is anticipated.
 Use natural alternatives to these substances. - Maintain your septic system.
 The septic tank should be emptied once every three years.
 Call 508-634-2656 for more information. - Conserve water to help support a growing population and avoid watering bans.
 Avoid excessive lawn irrigation.
 Check for leaks within your system.
 Purchase water saving devices, such as low flow toilets and showerheads.